 Stakeholders’ interest is central to the determination of our sustainability agenda.
 Our dynamic, year-round stakeholder engagement activities allow us to gather diverse views, opinions and expectations from our key stakeholders, which are material to our business, on a continuous basis.

-Analyse and evaluate
+Analyse and evaluate feedback collected

-Devise action plan for
+Devise action plan for further improvement

 Our internal and external stakeholders are grouped into nine categories and engaged through various regular communication channels.
 These help us enhance our communication transparency, anticipate our stakeholders’ needs, and identify possible emerging risks and opportunities to our business operations.